Butterfly Conservation: Company limited by guarantee, registered in England (2206468)

 Extended SSSI sites for mid Cornwall

 On 23rd February 2017 Natural England increased protection for rare birds and butterflies in mid Cornwall by extending SSSI sites based in part on data provided by Cornwall Butterfly Conservation.
-Read more here and see detailed maps here (scroll down the page).
+Read more here and see maps here (scroll down the page).

 Cornwall Branch is now even bigger!